 It Ended With A BANG!

-Ian had just experienced the most miserable days since the death of his parents.
-Funny just how he had been so happy before.
-Between the rain and the terrible fishing, he was really starting to feel quite sorry for himself.
+Ian had just experienced the most miserable days since the death of his parents and as he laid there, he shook his head at the memory of eager anticipation he had experienced those first few days.
+Between the rain which kept him trapped below deck in gloomy darkness and the terrible fishing, he was really starting to feel quite sorry for himself.
 He tried to convince himself that it had nothing to do with being lonely; he liked to be alone.
 No. It was just the universe working against him in the most miserable of ways.He was feeling quite claustrophobic at this point and frustrated, definitely frustrated.
-His brilliant plan that worked so brilliantly once the rain had finally stopped had then very quickly fallen apart, mainly because of one big issue.
+His brilliant plan that worked so brilliantly once the rain had finally stopped, had very quickly fallen apart, mainly because of one big issue.
 His tiny little secluded island had somehow become party central.

-Every night at just about the time he had decided to get up and start his day, a group of people, different every night, would show up and hang out This was not what he wanted.
+Every night at just about the time he had decided to get up and start his day, a group of people, different every night, would show up to party and have a good time.
+This was not what he wanted when he purchased this new home for himself.
 Didn’t he very clearly specify that to the real estate agent when he hired her on?
 How was he supposed to prove he could do this all on his own, be on his own, survive on his own if people kept trespassing on his island?
 If it wasn’t the people partying, it was the mourners come to pay their respect and cry on his dock for hours.
 Grating on his very last nerve!